scholarslab/gitpractice/Praxis2018.md

 # Some Brandon-Inspired Git Practice
 Fill in your answer and add a question!

-## The best tacos in town:
+## Who makes the best tacos in town?
 Shane: Al Carbon

-## Favorite bad movie of the 20th century:
+## What's your favorite bad movie of the 20th century?
 Shane: The Net

 ## Describe childhood in one word: